YSON document

 Limits

 YSON documents are read and written via the Cypress master server, so they cannot be used as a high-load object database.
 A reasonable limit is single-digit RPS.
-Since this data is stored in the master server memory in the form of a tree, choose the amount of data with caution.
+Note that since the master server memory stores this data as a tree, the amount of data that can be saved to a YSON document is very limited.

 Kilobytes can be considered a reasonable limit for a single document.
 The total volume of all user documents must not exceed single-digit megabytes.
 Such nodes are usually used to store small pieces of structured metadata, configuration, etc.